 What is the difference between an insurance agent and a broker?

-An insurance agent is employed by an insurance company to sell their products to consumers for a commission.
-An agent helps consumers select the right insurance to buy, but ultimately they represent the insurance company in the transaction.
+An insurance company employs an insurance agent to sell their products to consumers for a commission.
+A successful agent helps consumers select the right insurance to buy, but ultimately, they represent the insurance company in the transaction.

 The following are the two types of insurance agents:

-- A captive insurance agent represents a single insurance company
+• A captive agent represents a single insurance company

-- An independent agent typically represents more than one insurer
+• An independent insurance agent typically represents more than one insurer

 If you’re unsure if you want to be an insurance sales agent or a broker, there are a few considerations to keep in mind.